MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 ms.topic: article
 ---

-# How to install an Audit Collection Services (ACS) Collector and database
+# How to install an Audit Collection Services (ACS) collector and database

 >Applies To: System Center 2016 - Operations Manager